What is Browse Abandonment?

 As marketers, you need to amplify customer needs.
 Customer is early in their buying journey.
 They are just starting with research.
 You need to showcase the benefits and generate desire around the product.

-Need help with shortlisting
+Need help with shortlisting.
+(Recommendation)

 100s of product in the same category can be overwhelming for anyone.
 Especially for customers who are using the product for the first time.
 Very easy to get confused.